 10. Utilize bots and automation.

 Bots and automation can be powerful tools for Discord marketing, allowing you to streamline your efforts and reach a wider audience.
 From automating message responses to sending targeted messages to specific users, there are many ways that bots can be used to improve your marketing efforts.
-Just be sure to choose a bot that aligns with your goals and audience, as using the wrong bot could have a negative impact on your marketing efforts.
+Just be sure to choose a bot that aligns with your goals and audience, as using the wrong bot could have a negative impact on your Discord marketing tactics.

 11. Use Discord ads

 Discord offers its own advertising platform, allowing you to reach a targeted audience with targeted messaging.
 Whether you’re promoting a new product, driving traffic to your website, or simply building brand awareness, Discord Ads can be a powerful tool for reaching your target audience.
-Just be sure to create high-quality, targeted ads that align with your brand and audience, as well as monitor your results to make improvements over time.
+Just be sure to create high-quality, targeted paid ads that align with your brand and audience, as well as monitor your results to make improvements over time.

 12. Monitor activity.